ingvijonasson/ljomi/content/articles/2021-08-26-drafts-in-netlifycms.md

   },
 ```

 Note: Your previously created posts do not have a `draft` set to either true or to false.
-These posts will not show up because the value does not excist.
+Because the field does not exist.
+These posts will not show up because of that.
 You will have to update these as needed.